 - Research shows that CPR training is successful in a wide age-range of children

 - Did you know that 1 in 10,000-12,000 pregnant women go into cardiac arrest?
 Learn more about performing CPR on pregnant women and the risk of Sudden Cardiac Arrest during pregnancy.

 - When do you need pediatric electrode pads?
 This guide explains the different types of electrode pads for AEDs.

 Almost 700 people die of Sudden Cardiac Arrest in the home every day.
 Learn why these people lived.

-Frequently Asked Questions about Buying an AED for Personal Use
+Buying an AED for Personal Use

 AEDs are an important part of home safety, so make sure you’re informed before buying a portable defibrillator!